Tio University

-Tio University of Applied Sciences is a private Dutch educational institution, founded by the business community in 1969 in the city of Hengelo.
+Tio Business School is a private Dutch educational institution, founded by the business community in 1969 in the city of Hengelo.
 Tio has establishments in Amsterdam, Rotterdam, Eindhoven, Utrecht, Hengelo and Groningen.

-Tio offers recognized daytime courses at Hbo (Higher education), Mbo (Intermediate Vocational), and Master level in the fields of business management, law, finance, event management, hospitality and tourism.
+Tio offers recognized daytime programmes at Bachelor and Associate Degree (Higher education), Mbo (Intermediate Vocational), and Master level in the fields of business management, finance, event management, hospitality and tourism.

 Tio has been awarded with the title of small-scale and intensive education by the Dutch-Vlamish Accreditation organisation (NVAO).
 The institution regularly scores and ranks high in the Dutch Keuzegids HBO.

-As of 2020 Tio University has been taken over by the Salta Group, a large Dutch educational institution.
+As of 2020 Tio has been taken over by the Salta Group, a large Dutch educational institution.
 This means that some Schoevers-programs are now offered at the Tio locations.

 History

 Tio has been established in 1969 by VVV-Director D.J.F.
 Wilmink on behalf of the business community in order to fulfill the need for educated people in the hospitality and tourism industry.

 In the early 70's tourism flourished explosively, but there was a lack of the right education and schools.
-Corporate responded by founding three institutions; Tio University of Applied Sciences, the AVR vocational school and the AVV vocational school.
+Corporate responded by founding three institutions; Tio Business School, the AVR vocational school and the AVV vocational school.
 These trade schools were popular due to their short and focused programs which matched the needs of future employers.
 When the Dutch government stopped subsidizing these schools in the late 1980s, Tio proceeded as a private institution.